shopware5/devdocs/source/blog/_posts/2016-10-27-advanced-promise-patterns.md

 Whichever promise settles (fulfills or rejects) first wins the race and determines the result.

 ## Conclusion
 Promises are an awesome utility to get rid of the "pyramid of doom" and enhance the flow control of your application.
-The transition from jQuery promises to the standard compatible implementation is quite simple and the additional methods in the API gives us an excellent flexibility to solve common tasks when working with asychronous operations.
+The transition from jQuery promises to the standard compatible implementation is quite simple and the additional methods in the API gives us an excellent flexibility to solve common tasks when working with asynchronous operations.
 The automatic propagation of errors is a powerful feature.
 It has some pitfalls you can easily overcome when you're using the API correctly.

 This blog post rounds up the JavaScript promises series in this blog.